katekeiroz-dev/katekeiroz-dev/README.md

 <em>here on my GitHub I'm documenting my evolution process.<br>
 So you will find, from finished personal projects to draft studies ones.</em>
 <br><br>
-I hope you enjoy being here. :)
+I hope you enjoy being here ! :)

 <p align="left">
    Get in touch: &#x2935;